jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 18. Press the red hang-up button to disconnect the call.

-Now we confirmed that Alex can make a PSTN call in Teams
+Now we confirmed that Isaiah can make a PSTN call in Teams

 ## Exercise 6: Configure audio conferencing settings